 By the year 2027, freelancers are projected to make up the majority of the workforce in the United States, with 50.9% of the working population.

-In fact, at the current growth rate, 43% of Americans are predicted to be freelancing by the end of 2020!
-This will have significant implications for how businesses are operated and projects are managed.
+In fact, at the current growth rate, it’s estimated that 67.6 million Americans will be freelancing by the end of 2021.
+That’s 42% of the American workforce!
+This will have significant implications on how businesses are operated and how projects are managed.

 34. More Businesses Will Use Freelance Workers

 Well, this just makes sense.
 If there are more freelance workers, then there will be more businesses utilizing their services.
-By the end of 2020, it’s projected that a quarter of businesses will have around 30% remote workers on their workforces.
+By the end of 2021, it is projected that 56% of companies will allow global remote work, with 16% of companies employing the entirety of their staff as global remote workers.

 35. What Freelancers Want More of in the Future